Kotlin/KEEP/proposals/context-receivers.md

 }
 ```

-It is not a concern in the initially proposed implementation, which does not support local contextual function and
+It is not a concern in the initially proposed implementation, which does not support local contextual functions and
 properties.
-To support them in the future we'll have to deprecate such ambiguous uses of user-defined `context` function.
+To support them in the future we'll have to deprecate such ambiguous uses of user-defined `context` functions.
 However, we could not find any real Kotlin code that will be affected, so a potential impact of such deprecation is
 extremely low.